eciquiles/TimeSeriesDarts/README.md

 * Tensorboard version: 2.15.1

 ## Setup
-Every Jupiter note can either use a trained model or change the code to train the model save it and make predictions.
-In order to achieve this, you will need to uncomment some part of the code.
-It is specified in each notebook.
+Each Jupyter notebook in this repository can be used to either load a pre-trained model for predictions or modify the code to train a model from scratch and save it locally.
+To enable training, simply uncomment the relevant sections of the code.
+Due to GitHub's file size limitations, only a few pre-trained models—Tide, Nhits, and TSMixer—are included.
+If you wish to train other models, you can uncomment the necessary code and create your own trained models.

 ## Contact